 As we’ve seen, real opportunities exist for supply chain and logistics companies that are willing to go the extra mile and get serious about sales and marketing.
 Organizations that do so can potentially increase revenue by 18–28 percent.
 Focusing on establishing a solid marketing process that consistently generates leads and a sales strategy that converts those leads into customers is the best way to ensure your organization's future success.

-You can check our other article, where we share some of the best tools that companies use to define and enforce a sales process, generate leads consistently, and increase sales conversions.
+You can also check our other article, where we share some of the best tools that companies use to define and enforce a sales process, generate leads consistently, and increase sales conversions.